karthikhosur/italtoken/whitepaper.md

     H -->|u×a×r > u×s×c| K[Inflationary]
 ```

 To maintain the economic stability of the ITAL token ecosystem, a mathematical model is used to balance token distribution with service usage.
-The platform calculates equilibrium based on the equation: *u × a × r = u × s × c*, where *u* represents the number of users, *a* is the average number of activities performed, *r* is the reward rate, *s* is the service utilization rate, and *c* is the average cost of services.
+The CVmine platform calculates equilibrium based on the equation: *u × a × r = u × s × c*, where *u* represents the number of users, *a* is the average number of activities performed, *r* is the reward rate, *s* is the service utilization rate, and *c* is the average cost of services.
 This formula ensures that the rate at which tokens are distributed through user activity on CVmine is matched by the rate at which tokens are used within the platform.
 For long-term sustainability, the platform aims to keep the reward distribution at or below the token consumption rate (*u × a × r ≤ u × s × c*), preventing inflation and maintaining the token's value as the user base grows.

 The CVmine transaction ledger provides valuable data for continuously monitoring and adjusting this economic balance.
-By analyzing the rate of token generation across different activity types and the patterns of token usage for premium services, the platform can make data-driven adjustments to reward rates and service costs to maintain optimal economic equilibrium.
+By analyzing the rate of token generation across different activity types and the patterns of token usage for premium services, the CVmine platform can make data-driven adjustments to reward rates and service costs to maintain optimal economic equilibrium.

 ## 10. CVmine Integration Architecture